 Undefined Value

-This is implemented as an enum with a single, default, choice labeled UNDEFINED_VALUE with value 0.
+This is implemented as an enum with a single default choice labeled UNDEFINED_VALUE with value 0.
 It’s useful to signal when a parameter’s value has not been defined, but may become so in the future.

 Struct Value